nbarikipoulos/poppy-robot-core/doc/api.md

 #### script.wait(value) ⇒ [<code>Script</code>](#module_poppy-robot-core..Script)
 The wait method.
 It allows to stop the script execution during a given delay.

-It mainly dedicated to wait the end of actions "simultaneously" executed.

 **Kind**: instance method of [<code>Script</code>](#module_poppy-robot-core..Script)